dqrobotics/matlab/CONTRIBUTING.md

-# Welcome contributors to the DQ Robotics!
+# Welcome contributors to the DQ Robotics! :smiley::partying_face:

 We are happy about your interest in our project.
 Thank you for your time.
 DQ Robotics is a standalone open-source library and your contributions are always welcome!.